surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 The VST3 version of the plug-in should be automatically installed in the default VST3 plug-in location and should be found by your host application.
 However, the Windows version also comes with a **portable mode**:

-- Portable Mode allows you to store assets in the same directory as your surge.vst3.
+- Portable Mode allows you to store assets in the same directory as your Surge XT.vst3.
-- If Surge.vst3 is installed in a folder and in that same folder there is a directory called `SurgeData`, Surge will use that for factory data rather than `%PROGRAMDATA%\Surge`.
+- If Surge XT.vst3 is installed in a folder and in that same folder there is a directory called `SurgeXTData`, Surge XT will use that for factory data rather than `%PROGRAMDATA%\Surge XT`.
-- If in that same folder there is a directory called `SurgeUserData`, Surge will use that for user data rather than `%DOCUMENTS%\Surge`.
+- If in that same folder there is a directory called `SurgeUserData`, Surge XT will use that for user data rather than `%DOCUMENTS%\Surge`.
 - Either none, one, or both of those folders can be there.
-Surge will fall back to the defaults if they are not present.
+Surge XT will fall back to the defaults if they are not present.
 You can always see your data paths in the [about screen](#about-surge).

 <br/>
 ### macOS

-On Mac, Surge is delivered as a 64-bit Plug-in Instrument for both the Audio Unit (AU) and VST Plug-in interfaces (VST3).
+On Mac, Surge XT is delivered as a 64-bit Plug-in Instrument for both the Audio Unit (AU) and VST Plug-in interfaces (VST3).

 System Requirements: